oceansensing/ONR-PASSENGERS/findaudio/ReadMe.md

 "conda activate glideraudio"

+If you wish to process variables from dbd/ebd files, you also need the dbdreader package found here: https://github.com/smerckel/dbdreader

 Step 2:
 Adjust script to required inputs

 Within processaudio.py, the following variables represent:

-a. gli_data is the path to the netcdf file of flight data of the glider (ensure the pathing format is correct for your OS)
+a) gli_data is the path to the netcdf file of flight data of the glider (ensure the pathing format is correct for your OS)

-b. sci_data is the path to the netcdf file of science data of the (ensure the pathing format is correct for your OS)
+b) sci_data is the path to the netcdf file of science data of the (ensure the pathing format is correct for your OS)

-c. conditions is an array of string specifying which parameters you'd like to retrieve the audio for.
+c) conditions is an array of string specifying which parameters you'd like to retrieve the audio for.
 Enter each condition in the following format "variable_name:conditional_operator:value"

 Ex. ['sci_water_temp:>:20','sci_water_temp:<:30']

-d. time_name is the variable name for the time variable you'd like to use ('time' is recommended)
+d) time_name is the variable name for the time variable you'd like to use ('time' is recommended)

-e. outdir_path is the path to where you would like the output text and csv file to go
+e) outdir_path is the path to where you would like the output text and csv file to go

-f. file_name is what you would like to name your output text and csv files WITHOUT the extension
+f) file_name is what you would like to name your output text and csv files WITHOUT the extension

-g. audiodir_path is the path to the folder containing the raw loggerhead .wav files
+g) audiodir_path is the path to the folder containing the raw loggerhead .wav files

-h. datetime_range is an optional range of the datetimes analyzed for the conditions.
+h) datetime_range is an optional range of the datetimes analyzed for the conditions.
 If the full dataset is required, either don't use the datetime_range argument in the function call or enter ['0','0','0','0,] for the datetime_range.

 The datetime range format is as follows ['start_date YYYYMMDD','start_time HHMMSS','end_date YYYYMMDD','end_time HHMMSS']

 Ex. ['20221105','205000','20221108','221300'] In this example, the function will look for audio between November 5, 2022 20:50:00 UTC and November 8 2022, 22:13:00 UTC

+i) new_desired_sensors is an array of strings of the variables to be processed from the dbd/ebd files.
+All variables within the conditions variable must be accounted for in this input unless present in the netcdf.

+j) dbd_ebd_dir is a pathname to all ebd and dbd files for the deployment

+l) cache_dir is a pathname to a directory containing all cache files for the glider

 Ensure that every variable is a string (has '' around it) except for conditions and datetime_range, which should be arrays where every item within the array is a string.